WISPIT 2

-WISPIT 2 (also called TYC 5709-354-1) is a pre-main-sequence star in the constellation Aquila.
+WISPIT 2 (also called TYC 5709-354-1) is a binary star in the constellation Aquila.
 It is part of the Scorpius-Centaurus OB association, likely belonging to the subgroup Theia 53.
-The star has a directly imaged circumstellar disk with multiple rings and one directly imaged protoplanet inside one of the gaps.
-This protoplanet was also detected in H-alpha, showing it is surrounded by a circumplanetary disk.
+The system has a directly imaged circumstellar disk with multiple rings and two directly imaged protoplanets inside the rings' gaps.
+One of the protoplanets, WISPIT 2b, was also detected in H-alpha, showing that it is actively accreting gas from a surrounding circumplanetary disk.
+The star is named after the astronomical survey Wide Separation Planets In Time (WISPIT) in the course of which the protoplanetary system was discovered.